 Here is a quick summary of i-Tree applications updated in Jan 2019 to reflect i-Tree 2019 suite tool use and limitations outside the United States.

-i-Tree Canopy is a great online tool for international users and has been used successfully by users outside the States interested in estimating canopy cover.
+i-Tree Canopy is an online tool available for international users and has been used successfully by users outside the States interested in estimating canopy cover.
 Canopy does not require software installation and can be accessed and used from the i-Tree website.
 A user can now define their project area within the application using a Google Map interface or by uploading a compatible ESRI shapefile of an area of interest.
 Ecosystem service estimates for pollution and carbon are limited to being based on U.S. information.
 It is also possible to do change analysis by completing a canopy survey and then analyzing points in Google Earth using available historical imagery.
 See available Canopy instructional videos to learn more https://www.itreetools.org/resources/videos.php or visit the online application https://canopy.itreetools.org/index.php